Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 Code defaults updated:
 - No code defaults for email sender.
 Set tenant-specific sender (`FXLABS_FROM_EMAIL` or `HEXTECH_FROM_EMAIL`) and configure your domain in SendGrid.
+- Daily Brief footer unified to a single gray disclaimer block; removed duplicate footer and yellow disclaimer styling.
+Headings avoid black; use #19235d where applicable.